agathoklisx/libved/README.md

       private void __init_local__ (ed_t *this);
       private void __deinit_local__ (ed_t *this);

-     (small emphasis) as the last in the chain, can overide everything that allowed to overwritten.
+     (small emphasis) as the last in the chain, it can overide everything that is allowed to overwritten.
    */

+   /* The following options extend the application and any of them enables the
+    * HAS_USER_EXTENSIONS option.
+    * For an example, see the Spelling section below in this same document */

    HAS_SPELL=1|0    (en|dis)able spelling capability (default 0)
    HAS_EXPR=1|0     (en|dis)able math expression support (default 0)
    HAS_TCC=1|0      (en|dis)able tcc compiler (default 0) (note: requires libtcc)
    HAS_RUNTIME_INTERPRETER=1|0 (en|dis)able runtime interpreter (default 0)
+   /* Implemented but used for now only in local code */ HAS_JSON=1|0     (en|dis)able json support (defaulr 0)

+   /* The following options can control, the relative above options */

    HAS_CURL=1|0     (en|dis)able libcurl, used by the interpreter (default 0)
    SPELL_DICTIONARY="path/to/spell_dictionary" (default $(SYSDATADIR)/spell/spell.txt)
    SPELL_DICTIONARY_NUM_ENTRIES=num_words     (default 10000)
-   /* The above options requires HAS_USER_EXTENSIONS=1,
-    * but see for details to the Spelling section below in this same document */

-   /* Make options to extend the compiler flags (intended for -llib) */

-   USER_EXTENSIONS_FLAGS, LOCAL_EXTENSIONS_FLAGS, VED_APPLICATION_FLAGS

-   /* The following options can change/control the behavior */
+   /* The following options can change/control the editor behavior. */
+    * They used to be set the defaults during filetype initialization. */

    CLEAR_BLANKLINES (1|0) this clear lines with only spaces and when the cursor
                           is on those lines (default 1)